ssdeshmukh09/ssdeshmukh.github.io/_projects/toxic.markdown

 - insult
 - identity hate

 Kaggle hosted two challenges for detecting online toxicity.
-The first one in 2018 was organised by [Jigsaw, Google](https://jigsaw.google.com/) and the second in 2019 was organised by [Quora](https://www.quora.com/about).
-I participated in both of the challenges, and it generated some great solutions.
-Competitions links: [Google](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge), [Quora](https://www.kaggle.com/c/quora-insincere-questions-classification).
+The first one in 2018 was organized by [Jigsaw, Google](https://jigsaw.google.com/) and the second in 2019 was organized by [Quora](https://www.quora.com/about).
+I was a participant in both the challenges: [Google](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge), [Quora](https://www.kaggle.com/c/quora-insincere-questions-classification).

-In brief, the solution generally involved combination of LSTM/GRU/CNN/Boosting architectures with GLoVe/FastText/Paragram/BPE embeddings and variety of learning strategies.
-The main challenges were the text length, slangs being used, with misspelling, special characters, and innuendos.
+The solution that my team and I developed consisted of a combination of LSTM/GRU/CNN/Boosting architectures with GLoVe/FastText/Paragram/BPE embeddings and a variety of learning strategies.
+The main challenges we faced were the text length, usage of slang, misspelling, special characters, and innuendos.
 Hence a lot of effort went into preprocessing the data.
 I recommend checking out the challenge pages for the solution descriptions.

 The solution we developed was a combination of all of the above.
-A interesting model we developed was [Recurrent Capsule Networks](https://ieeexplore.ieee.org/abstract/document/8722433).
-It was the best performing single model across the competition.
-Our insight was, internal data representation of a CNN does not take into account important spatial hierarchies between simple and complex objects which in NLP implies that a presence of word will have more impact on the classification rather than their relative orientation to each other.
-Its based on [capsule networks](https://arxiv.org/pdf/1710.09829.pdf) introduced by Hinton in 2017 for computer vision tasks.
-We found integrating RNN with capsule networks works very well to detect toxic sarcasm and innuedos.
+This includes [Recurrent Capsule Networks](https://ieeexplore.ieee.org/abstract/document/8722433).
+Recurrent Capsule Networks was the best-performing single model across the competition.
+The insight behind the model was that the internal data representation of a CNN does not take into account important spatial hierarchies between simple and complex objects which in NLP implies that the presence of words will have more impact on the classification rather than their relative orientation to each other.
+Moreover, we found that integrating RNN with capsule networks provides improved performance in detecting toxic sarcasm and innuendos.

-We tested the architecture on standard benchmark datasets which cover various text classification tasks such as news categorization and sentiment analysis, to demonstrate the generalizability of the model irrespective of the domain.
+The architecture was tested on standard benchmark datasets which cover various text classification tasks such as news categorization and sentiment analysis, to demonstrate the generalizability of the model irrespective of the domain.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">